Graded Brauer groups of a groupoid with involution: Real fields of graded Banach bundles

 commutes, where the horizontal arrows are the action of $\CC$ on the fibres and the vertical ones are the Real involutions ($\CC$ being endowed with the complex conjugation), and $\sigma \circ \epsilon_x= \epsilon_{\tau(x)}\circ \sigma_x$. \item[(vii)] if $\lbrace a_i\rbrace$ is a net in $\tilde{\cA}$ such that $\|a_i\| \sto 0$ and $p(a_i)\sto x \in X$, then $a_i\sto 0_x$, where $0_x$ is the zero element in $\cA_x$. \end{itemize} We also say that $(\cA,\sigma)$ is a \emph{Real graded Banach bundle (resp. u.s.c. bundle) over $(X,\tau)$}. \end{df}

-\begin{df} A \emph{Rg Hilbert bundle (resp. u.s.c. bundle)} over $(X,\tau)$ is a Real graded Banach bundle (resp. u.s.c. bundle) $(\cA,\sigma)$ over $(X,\tau)$ each fibre $\cA_x$ is a graded Hilbert space with such that the fibrewise scalar products verify for every $\xi, \eta \in \cA_x$. \end{df}
+\begin{df} A \emph{Rg Hilbert bundle (resp. u.s.c. bundle)} over $(X,\tau)$ is a Real graded Banach bundle (resp. u.s.c. bundle) $(\cA,\sigma)$ over $(X,\tau)$ each fibre $\cA_x$ o which is a graded Hilbert space such that the fibre-wise scalar product satisfies for all $\xi, \eta \in \cA_x$. \end{df}